Table of Contents

 The new EU MDR has impacted more than just device makers, making it seemingly more challenging for notified bodies to remain actively certified.
 The landscape is changing and there are fewer and fewer notified bodies available each day.
 You will want to plan ahead and find a notified body that can help you meet your project timeline.

-Class I devices can be self-certified so your Technical File will not need to be audited by a notified by prior to obtaining a CE mark.
+Class I devices can be self-certified so your Technical File will not need to be audited by a notified body prior to obtaining a CE mark.

 For devices in Class IIa, Class IIb, and Class III, you’ll need your Technical File or Design Dossier (for Class III devices) audited by your Notified Body.